-Congrats on deciding to study in Germany and hooray for choosing Berlin!
+Congrats on deciding to study in Germany!
 As with all new beginnings you are probably going from excitement to anxiety and from being full of anticipation to being overwhelmed.
 Don’t worry, we’ve all been there!
 You’ll be fine!
 So, lets take a deep breath and tackle this step by step!

 We put together a guide, on how to apply for your student visa in Germany, so you can start the process of your application organised and hopefully hassle free!